av-rel/ZoraVM/README.md

 # ZoraVM ( Zora Virtual Machine )

 # Description
-## ZVM is a virtual machine written for Zora Programming Language using its own assembly code for cross-platform compatibility.
+## ZoraVM is a virtual machine written for Zora Programming Language using its own assembly code for cross-platform compatibility.

-#TODO
 # Features
 - [x] Assembly
 - [x] Cross-platform